siosphere/beef-flux/README.md

 # beefjs
-BeefJS is a React/Flux architecture friendly micro routing framework.
+BeefJS is a React/Flux architecture friendly micro framework.
 It also contains a few abstractions of jQuery to simplify API calls.

 # Routing
 ```